Thesis and Dissertation Preparation and Submission Timeline

 Final submission is made to the Atatürk Institute secretary.

 - The Thesis Entry Form from the Yükseköğretim Kurulu (YÖK).
-You must register with YÖK to obtain this form.
-At the same time, you will be provided with a reference number.
+Degree candidates must register with YÖK to obtain this form.
+At the same time, they will be provided with a reference number.

 - CD-ROMs or DVD-ROMs of the thesis or dissertation.